skdelphix/maskdocs/docs/Connecting_Data_to_Masking_Service/Managing_Connectors.md

     **Available Keys** dropdown appears.
 Choose a key from the dropdown.
 See Delphix Masking APIs for information on uploading public keys to the masking engine.

+    **Note:**
+    If you plan to do on-the-fly masking then you will need to create a separate environment and connector to be the source for the files to be masked.
+The masked files will get put into the directory pointed to by the connector you created previously (the target).
+However, the file path specified in the connector of the target rule set must point to an existing file the target directory.
+It does not have to be a copy of the file, just an entry in the directory with the same name.
+It will be replaced by the masked file.